Get all your news in one place.

 Keir Starmer, who has been attending the UN general assembly, said he was a ‘great believer in personal relations on the international stage’.
 Photograph: Leon Neal/PA

-Starmer told reporters: “I’ve said a number of times, I want to meet both candidates.
+Prior to the meeting, Starmer told reporters: “I’ve said a number of times, I want to meet both candidates.
 We’ve now got the opportunity to meet Trump, which is good.
 Obviously, I still want to speak to Harris as well.
 But you know, the usual diary challenges, but it’s good that this one now has been fixed.
 It’ll be really to establish a relationship between the two of us.

 “I’m a great believer in personal relations on the international stage.
 I think it really matters that you know who your counterpart is in any given country, and know them, you know, personally, get to know them face to face.”

-He was due to meet Trump just a few hours after the former US president gave a lengthy press conference warning there was an “mass invasion” and “sudden, suffocating inundation” of millions of illegal immigrants into the US caused by his rival, Harris, who earlier met the Ukrainian president, Volodymyr Zelenskyy, in the White House.
+Starmer’s meeting came just a few hours after the former US president gave a lengthy press conference warning there was an “mass invasion” and “sudden, suffocating inundation” of millions of illegal immigrants into the US caused by his rival, Harris, who earlier met the Ukrainian president, Volodymyr Zelenskyy, in the White House.
 At the meeting, Harris suggested Trump’s approach to Russia’s war amounted to surrender.

 Trump said of Starmer: “I am going to see him in about an hour so I have to be nice.
 I actually think he is very nice.
 He ran a great race, he did very well.
 It’s very early but he is popular.
 It’s very early but I will send your regards.”

-Asked about Nigel Farage, the Reform leader, he said: “I think Nigel is great, I’ve known him for a long time.
+Asked about Nigel Farage, the Reform leader, Trump said: “I think Nigel is great, I’ve known him for a long time.
 He had a great election too, picked up a lot of seats, more seats than he was allowed to have actually.
 They acknowledged that he won but for some reason you have a strange system over there, you might win them but you don’t get them.
 Nigel is a fantastic person.”

 Before the meeting, the prime minister gave a speech at the UN general assembly where he told world leaders that Britain will approach international relations with less “paternalism” than before while listening more and speaking less.